-Looseleafs give us the marvelous journey (to misquote Cavafy)
+Looseleaf gives us the marvelous journey (to misquote Cavafy)

-But, unfortunately, they were stuck with a lot of unsold books because of rapid and drastic changes of law, which meant that their writings were outdated as soon as they were printed.
+But, unfortunately, they were stuck with a lot of unsold books because of rapid and drastic changes in law, which meant that their writings were outdated as soon as they were printed.
 The perplexed but intelligent Ettinger tried to re-work the books: he drilled holes through the unsold books and converted each into a three ring-binder; he then removed the outdated pages and replaced them with updated content.
 And that is how Ettinger created the first looseleaf book, which became a very popular type of binder in publishing in the later part of the 20th century.

 Why are looseleafs still so popular then?